Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 Figure 1 shows all binary and interval variables except longitude, latitude & last_scraped as histograms.
 The white bar depicted on some of the charts represents the amount of missing data.

 In figure 1 and table 1 the minimum and maximum values displayed for ‘bedrooms’ & ‘price’ are distant from each other, thus suggests that outliers maybe present.
-“An outlier is a value that is very different from the other data in your data set” (StatisticsLectures.com, 2012).

 The summaries statistics revealed that the data is mainly plagued by the following:
 (i)	24 out of the 75 variables are missing data,